muratk3n/thirdwave/en/README.md

 the culture of their lands burned in their brains, not their parents'.
 So that weirdo fuck who came in with his bags, chicken coops and shit who talks to you with an accent -your parents- are as foreign to you as they are to their country.
 That is how people who arrive into area / cultures become part of those areas / cultures.

 ---

-'Feel connected to your land', I dont just mean 'a physical coincidence', not 'he was there, and I am there'..
+'Feel connected to your land', I dont just mean 'a physical coincidence', not 'he was there, and now I am there'..
 I saw Golden Gate bridge and you did too!
-How awesome maan..
-No, I mean something else.
+So awesome maan..
+No. I mean something stronger.
 Think of the guy who lived on your land in the past, his culture, if not his genes are *inside you*.

 ---